ligato/vpp-agent/examples/grpc_vpp/remote_client/README.md

 # GRPC remote client example

 The example uses vpp-agent as a GRPC server.
 The configuration uses GRPC service to call remote procedure in the agent to create desired configuration.
-The example shows how to crate data change and resync request.
+The example shows how to create data change and resync request.

 How to run example: